NiKHiLkr23/NiKHiLkr23/README.md

 - 📫 How to reach me ... -->

 <p align="center">
-I'm a B.Tech Graduate in ELectronics and Communication Engineering from [Tezpur University, Assam](http://www.tezu.ernet.in/)
+I'm a B.Tech Graduate in ELectronics and Communication Engineering from Tezpur University, Assam.

 </p>
 <p align="center">